Mediasite Lecture Capture System Policy

 Account Creation and Access

-MediaSite is authenticated through VUAD.
-Those accounts are created based on the official name of the student, faculty staff or alumni as reflected in Human Resource, Payroll and Registrar records.
-Content can be accessed on the MediaSite server via a computer, BlackBerries, IPad, IPhone or IPod (via an app) or via other mobile devices.
-This content can be either open and publically available or secured via authentication based on VUAD.
+Content can be accessed on the Mediasite server via a desktop or laptop computer, iPhone/Android devices, iPad/iPod (via an app), or other mobile devices.
+This content can be either open and publicly available or secured via authentication based on Villanova SSO.